Payback time: Trump removes officials who testify to accusation - Mash Viral

-WASHINGTON – Accurate quick punishment against those who crossed him, an encouraged President Donald Trump on Friday expelled two government officials who had conducted hearings against him during his hearings.
+WASHINGTON (AP) – Accurate quick punishment against those who crossed him, an encouraged President Donald Trump expelled two government officials who had conducted hearings against him during his term of office.
 The president took retaliation only two days after his acquittal by the Senate.

-First came the news that Trump had deposed Lieutenant Colonel Alexander Vindman, the decorated soldier and assistant to national security who played a central role in the Democratic accusation case.
+First came Friday that Trump Lt.
+Col. Alexander Vindman, the decorated soldier and assistant to national security who played a central role in the case of the Democrats, had expelled.
 Vindman’s lawyer said his client was escorted out of the White House complex on Friday and told to take revenge for “telling the truth.”

 “The truth has cost Lieutenant Colonel Alexander Vindman his job, his career and his privacy,” said lawyer David Pressman in a statement.
 Vindman’s twin brother, Lieutenant Colonel Yevgeny Vindman, was also asked to leave his White House lawyer Friday, the army said in a statement.
 Both men were re-assigned to the army.